 Lindsay found her sweet spot in writing her recently published book.
 She is a very skilled writer, is passionate about her faith, and can share her experience raising four kids with others who are learning this parenting gig as we go.

 Your career sweet spot is there – promise!
-Just like Norah’s teddy bear filled bed, or Jack’s wiffle ball bat.
-You just need to do the work to uncover it.
-Then go for it.
+Just like Norah’s coloring book or Jack’s touchdown.
+You simply need to do the work to uncover it, and then go for it.